GrosSacASac/FWWE/Specifications.md

 ##Technical architecture

+###Multi-player

 To support multi-player we will use a dynamic server that will make the link between the two players.
 The same game will run simultaneously on clients (browsers) and server.
-Every time a player makes an action the it will be checked
+Every time a player makes an action the it will be checked.

 1. client-side
 2. server-side if 1. passes